-Consolidation of Vehicle Platforms
+Consolidation and Localization of Vehicle Platforms

-In recent years, OEMs have focused on consolidation of vehicle platforms.
+OEMs continue to try and consolidate platforms.
 Platform consolidation occurs when the same vehicle platform or structure is utilized for multiple models.
-If the same basic structure is utilized for multiple models, the cost of setting up platforms can be shared over a broader base, thus leveraging economies of scale, reducing overall cost to the OEM, allowing them to remain competitive, differentiate their vehicles for different markets; expand the number of market segments in which they compete; respond to lifestyle trends; and meet the tastes of consumers.
+If the same basic structure is utilized for multiple models, the cost of setting up platforms can be shared over a broader base, thus leveraging economies of scale, reducing overall cost to the OEM, allowing them to remain competitive while differentiating their vehicle's styling for different markets; expand the number of market segments in which they compete; respond to lifestyle trends; and meet the tastes of consumers.
 The prevalence of global vehicle platforms provides Tier One automotive suppliers increased opportunities to supply larger volumes of products which may be common across multiple vehicles built from the same platform.
 However, the consolidation of platforms to fewer global platforms may increase warranty/recall risks and amplify the impact on suppliers of failing to win programs built from global platforms.
 Furthermore, there may be an increasing trend to localization of content.